zukasmal/Cash_Conscious/content/posts/credit-scores-101.md

 title: "Credit Scores 101: Understanding and Improving Your Creditworthiness"
 date: 2022-11-07T21:44:44+02:00
 draft: false
+cover:
+    image: credit-cards.jpg
+    alt: multiple credit cards scattered on a red carpet near a powered on laptop
 ---

 Your credit score is a three-digit number that can have a major impact on your financial life.
 It determines your creditworthiness and can affect everything from getting approved for a loan to the interest rate you pay on a credit card.
 A good credit score can save you thousands of dollars in interest over the course of your lifetime, while a poor credit score can make it difficult to access credit and may result in higher interest rates.